This is part 2 of the “how to get a driver’s license in Japan” series.

 If you want to make an impression, go in wearing business casual with a clean shave and a clean haircut.

 Believe it or not, a girl was turned away because she was wearing heels right before getting in the car.

 A guy was refused because he was wearing sandals.
 This same dude then offered to go barefoot but was turned away again and desperately asked anyone at the center if he can borrow shoes.
 It’s embarrassing.

 Conduct yourself Like an Adult

-The bottom line is to look clean, professional, and responsible.
-If you look and act like trash they will treat you like trash.
+The bottom line is to look clean, act professional, and be responsible.
+If you look and act like trash they will treat you and throw you like trash.